-Invesco Ltd. boosted its stake in shares of Energy Recovery, Inc. (NASDAQ:ERII - Free Report) by 14.4% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 858,309 shares of the industrial products company's stock after acquiring an additional 107,800 shares during the quarter.
-Invesco Ltd. owned about 1.48% of Energy Recovery worth $12,617,000 as of its most recent SEC filing.
+Invesco Ltd. raised its holdings in shares of Energy Recovery, Inc. (NASDAQ:ERII - Free Report) by 14.4% in the 4th quarter, according to its most recent 13F filing with the SEC.
+The fund owned 858,309 shares of the industrial products company's stock after acquiring an additional 107,800 shares during the period.
+Invesco Ltd. owned approximately 1.48% of Energy Recovery worth $12,617,000 at the end of the most recent reporting period.

-Energy Recovery (NASDAQ:ERII - Get Free Report) last announced its quarterly earnings results on Wednesday, February 26th.
-The industrial products company reported $0.41 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.42 by ($0.01).
+Energy Recovery (NASDAQ:ERII - Get Free Report) last issued its quarterly earnings results on Wednesday, February 26th.
+The industrial products company reported $0.41 EPS for the quarter, missing analysts' consensus estimates of $0.42 by ($0.01).
+The firm had revenue of $67.08 million during the quarter, compared to the consensus estimate of $67.39 million.
 Energy Recovery had a net margin of 14.35% and a return on equity of 8.90%.
-The company had revenue of $67.08 million during the quarter, compared to analyst estimates of $67.39 million.
-Analysts expect that Energy Recovery, Inc. will post 0.36 EPS for the current fiscal year.
+Research analysts predict that Energy Recovery, Inc. will post 0.36 earnings per share for the current fiscal year.

 Insider Activity